mquinson/shutorial/v2/README.md

 The `compile.sh` is used at build time and not installed.
 It compiles the markdown assignments to HTML static pages, and the `setup.sharin` script templates into `setup.sh` scripts.
+It does not take any parameter.

 ## Other configuration

-schroot is configured in  `/etc/schroot/setup.d/shutorial.conf̀ .
+schroot is configured in  `/etc/schroot/setup.d/shutorial.conf`.
 This file is customized upon Debian installation to allow every human users to connect to the shutorial.
 If you add new users, you should purge and reinstall the package.
 Yep, that's suboptimal.